ulfa/sue/README.md

 # Overview

-An application for connection nodes together and to get informations like the name, ip, state and so.
+An application for connecting nodes together to get informations like the name, ip, state and so.
 Also, you have interfaces to etop, sys_info and the memory usage the applications in a node.

 After installing this application on a node, it broadcast a alive message and if there are other nodes, they will